 Best Essential Oils for Wellness

 There are certain essential oils that I reach for when dealing with a sick kiddo, or when I am under the weather.
-Luckily, you can find several of these oils in your Premium Starter Kit.
+Luckily, you can find several of these oils in your Premium Starter Bundle.
 Read my recommendations and tips for each of these powerhouse wellness oils:

-Lemon has been used in home remedies for centuries.
+Firstly, Lemon has been used in home remedies for centuries.
 It contains the constituent limonene.
 Lemon has antiseptic properties and may act as an immune stimulant.
 Apply diluted lemon oil on the spine when you aren’t feeling like yourself.
 Diffuse lemon to purify the air and boost immunity.
 Add 1- 2 drops of Lemon Vitality to a cup of water to support healthy immune function.

 One of the oldest known scientific records dating back to the 16th century BC, the Ebers Papyrus, contains references to Frankincense.
 Frankincense, or simply Frank, contains boswellic acid, which may help reduce inflammation.
 Its properties are considered immunostimulating, making it a good choice when you are not feeling like yourself.
 Apply frankincense directly to the feet, chest, spine or wrists.
-Frankincense Vitality can be taken internally as a dietary supplement.
+Additionally, Frankincense Vitality can be taken internally as a dietary supplement.